supremestranger/leoecs-lite-physics/README.md

 * `OnCollisionStayChecker` - responsible for `OnCollisionStay` event
 * `OnCollisionExitChecker` - responsible for `OnCollisionExit` event
 * `OnControllerColliderHitChecker` - responsible for `OnControllerColliderHit` (only for `Character Controller` objects) event
+> All 2D checkers work in the same way.

 ## Events
 When Unity Physics event is raised, the `EcsPhysicsEvents` static class creates a new entity-event with a specific component like `OnCollisionEnterEvent` or `OnTriggerStayEvent`.